-- 1. Integrate PSI materials to support student learning and deliver effective instruction. - 2.
-Implement hands-on and virtual labs to promote a deeper understanding of the content. - 3.
-Create a social constructivist learning environment through the use of formative assessment questions. - 4.
-Interpret the results of formative assessment to effectively facilitate student-led discussions that build mental models that support the understanding of the content. - 5.
-Integrate multiple attempts to demonstrate student mastery of content knowledge, as encouraged/fostered by the PSI pedagogy. - 6.
-Implement learning plans that are aligned to NGSS/Common Core standards, incorporate literacy strategies and allow for differentiation.
+- 1. Demonstrate proficiency in programming in Python, as listed in the module learning outcomes below. - 2.
+Integrate PSI materials (including presentations, labs, practice problems, etc.) to support student learning and deliver effective instruction. - 3.
+Create a social constructivist learning environment through the use of formative assessment questions, interpreting the results of this assessment to effectively facilitate student-led discussions that support deeper understanding of the content.

+PROGRESSIVE SCIENCE INITIATIVE®, PSI®, PROGRESSIVE MATHEMATICS INITIATIVE® and PMI® are registered trademarks and PROGRESSIVE TEACHING INITIATIVE and PTI are trademarks of Dr. Robert Goodman and the New Jersey Center for Teaching and Learning is the exclusive Licensee of these marks

+- 4. Integrate multiple attempts to demonstrate student mastery of content knowledge, as encouraged/fostered by the PSI pedagogy. - 5.
+Implement learning plans that are aligned to AP standards, incorporate literacy strategies and allow for differentiation.